Kinkabool: History

 The development and finance for Kinkabool were formally arranged by Booker Felton Pty Ltd however a number of companies contributed to its marketing and construction finance.
 One of the key figures in this matrix was Victorian entrepreneur, Stanley Korman, whose other major ventures on the Gold Coast were the nearby Chevron Hotel and Paradise Island, as well as Lennon's Hotel at Broadbeach and the remodelling of the Surfers Paradise Hotel - the area's leisure and civic hub - which he had purchased from Jim Cavill's widow in 1957.
 Polish-born Korman had emigrated to Australia in the late 1920s and established the Holeproof clothing company.
 His business ventures and the charisma he applied to them had established his popular profile as a successful entrepreneur in Victoria.
 He had a powerful vision of the Gold Coast, and in particular Surfers Paradise, as a modern holiday resort; his inspirations being resorts he visited in Hawaii and Florida.
 As historian Michael Jones reported in 1986, Korman made the startling suggestion at the time that "southern" businessmen should be able to fly to their Gold Coast holiday unit or home on Friday evening after work, enjoy the beach and warm climate over the weekend, and then fly back to work on Monday morning.
 And as Alexander McRobbie suggested in The Real Surfers Paradise (1988), Korman also foresaw that many average Australians would come to thrill at the prospect of spending their holidays in a high-rise apartment with a view of the beach, in contrast to their everyday lives and the low-set suburbs that formed its backdrop.

-The "skyscraper" Kinkabool was designed for a small 16 sqperch site occupied by the Flamingo, a pioneer nightclub started in the early 1950s; and in close proximity to the key entertainment venues of Surfers Paradise.
+The "skyscraper" Kinkabool was designed for a small 16 sqperch site occupied by the Flamingo, a pioneer nightclub started in the early 1950s; near the key entertainment venues of Surfers Paradise.
 Next door was Margot Kelly's Hibiscus Restaurant, another popular and pioneering Surfers Paradise nightclub and one of the first Queensland restaurants to gain a liquor license.
 At the end of Hanlan Street was Surfers Paradise Beach.
 Between Kinkabool and the beach were the Coral Court holiday units, described as a leading holiday establishment and a more typical style of Gold Coast accommodation in the 1950s and 1960s.
 Other significant Surfers Paradise tourist businesses were only a block in each direction.
 To the north were Cavill Avenue and the Surfers Paradise Hotel complex, Bernie Elsie's Beachcomber Hotel (along with the Seabreeze Motel, home of the infamous Pyjama Parties), and many popular restaurants.
 Beyond these were The Walk and the Black Dolphin shopping arcades.
 Nearby was Korman's Chevron Hotel with 83 rooms, pools, bars and cabaret.